Rochesterfest Treasure Hunt History - Reconstructed from interviews with past chairs and from Post-Bulletin archives

 Pat Hanson and her then-17-year-old daughter, Trea, of Rochester, earned $500 after finding the Rochesterfest medallion on Wednesday, June 23rd, 1994.

 The following year, 1995, saw Davis being selected as the main Rochesterfest Chair, and handing over Treasure duties to Ferber.
-This was the year Rochesterfest celebrated the 30th reunion of the 173rd Airborne Division, and the most recent Rochesterfest treasure item was actually a medallion created especially for their return to Rochester in 2002.
+This was the year Rochesterfest celebrated the 30th reunion of the 173rd Airborne Division, and a recent Rochesterfest treasure item was actually a medallion created especially for their return to Rochester in 2002.
 Ferber’s “family connections” helped him create the second “treasure” item in 1995, an actual paving stone from an old and modernized section of Center Street.
 Robert Bale, Ferber’s uncle, worked for the City of Rochester, and had access to these small pieces of Rochester history.
 Ferber had the “brick” engraved with information for the finder, and it was used for several years before being retired.
 In subsequent years, this brick was used in a ceremonial “passing of the brick” from the past-Chair to the incoming Chair of the Festival.

 1995 was also the only year that the Fest experienced two Treasures, with the first found unusually fast, on the first day in Mayo Park, overlooking St. Mary’s Hospital.
 Given that the Fest had actually $1,000 to award that year, with a $500 button premium for which the first finder didn’t qualify, it was decided to hide another Treasure for the remaining $500 prize money.
 This time, the treasure “brick” ended up at the T-intersection of one of Rochester’s many miles of bike trails, behind Salem Sound.
 The first clue for this “re-do” caused quite a bit of concern for the managers of Soldier’s Field Golf Course, when it pointed to a “T” somewhere in Rochester, which was incorrectly interpreted as “tee.”
 Rochesterfest Executive Director Carole Brown received anxious calls from the course, and was told that dozens of eager searchers were flocking to the links in hopes of finding the prize, potentially endangering themselves.
 Since that day, each clue is given out with the tongue-in-cheek reminder that the Treasure “is not on a golf course!”